About the resolution

 Read more >

 The resolution’s title was written by its sponsor.

 Jun 23, 1982

-The “H.J.Res.” in “H.J.Res.
-525” means this is a House joint resolution in the United States Congress.
+This is a House joint resolution in the United States Congress (indicated by the “H.J.Res.” in “H.J.Res.
+525”).
 A joint resolution is often used in the same manner as a bill.
 If passed by both the House and Senate in identical form and signed by the President, it becomes a law.
 Joint resolutions are also used to propose amendments to the Constitution.